CallumBoase/react-into-html/chat.md

+Create a react component and load it into a static html page Instead of including multiple script tags, bundle everything into 1

 Sure!
 Here are the step-by-step instructions for creating a simple React component and loading it into a static HTML page using Webpack to bundle your code:

 Install Node.js and npm (Node Package Manager) on your computer if you don’t already have them installed.